What About Inputing Policy in Value Function: Policy Representation and Policy-extended Value Function Approximator: Policy Representation Learning

 The remaining question is how we extract the policy representation from the data sources mentioned above.
-As shown in Figure \ref{figure:pr_framework}, we use permutation-invariant (PI) transformations followed by an MLP to encode the data of policy $\pi$ into an embedding $\chi_{\pi}$ for both SPR and OPR.
+As shown in Fig.\ref{figure:pr_framework}, we use permutation-invariant (PI) transformations followed by an MLP to encode the data of policy $\pi$ into an embedding $\chi_{\pi}$ for both SPR and OPR.
 For SPR, each state-action pair of $\{(s_i,a_i)\}_{i=1}^k$ is fed into a common MLP, followed by a Mean-Reduce operation on the outputted features across $k$.
 For OPR, we perform PI transformation (similar as done for state-action pairs) inner-layer weights and biases $\{(w_i, b_i)\}_{i=1}^h$ for each layer first, where $h$ denotes the number of nodes in this layer and $w_i, b_i$ is the income weight vector from previous layer and the bias of $i$th node; then we concatenate encoding of layers and obtain the OPR.
-A illustrative description for the encoding of OPR is in Figure \ref{figure:opr_encoder} of Appendix.
+An illustration for the encoding of OPR is in Fig.\ref{figure:opr_encoder} of Appendix.